wlg1/wlg1.github.io/notion/notes/Notes/CS & SWE/Python.md

     This operation clamps the values of `v` between `min=weights_copy[k] - eps` and `max=weights_copy[k] + eps`.,  where eps is the norm constraint specified in hparams (from a file).
 The ellipsis (`[...]`) in the left-hand side of the assignment indicates that the values of `v` should be modified in place.

     The weights are modified in place because it is more efficient than creating a new tensor with the modified values.
 Therefore, it is a memory-efficient way to modify the tensor without creating a new tensor.

+- shallow vs deep copy

+    The issue you're encountering is due to the mutable nature of Python dictionaries within lists.
+When you perform `out = data_list.copy()`, this creates a shallow copy of the list.
+A shallow copy means that while the list itself is a new list, the elements (dictionaries in this case) inside the list are still references to the original dictionaries in `data_list`.

+    So, when you iterate over `out` and modify the dictionaries (`item`), these changes are reflected in the original dictionaries in `data_list`, because both lists contain references to the same dictionary objects.

+    To avoid this, you need to create a deep copy of `data_list`.
+A deep copy creates new instances of the objects within the list, so modifying the copied list won't affect the original list.
+You can use the `copy` module for this.
+Here is how you can modify your function:

+    ```python
+    import copy

+    def replace_month_names(data_list):
+        out = copy.deepcopy(data_list)
+        # ... rest of your function ...

+    ```

+    Using `deepcopy`, each dictionary within `out` is a new instance, and modifying it won't affect the dictionaries in the original `data_list`.

+NOTE: if we set a default arg in a function, if that arg var changes outside of it, you need to run the fn again